Brian-ED/c-header-to-bqn-ffi/README.md

 For documentation on FFI, look in https://mlochbaum.github.io/BQN/spec/system.html#foreign-function-interface

-## TODO list
-Add docs on how to use.
-Finish testing.
-Work on simplifying parse.bqn.
-It can be improved a ton.

 # Header file parsing
 The parser scans input to get API information about defines, structs, aliases, enums, callbacks and functions.
 All data is divided into pieces, usually as strings.